 The Excelsior University Bachelor of Professional Studies in Business and Management program comprises three major components: arts and sciences, professional, and elective credit.
 The three components and their respective requirements are explained in the following sections.

-A grade of "C" or higher is required for all Professional Component core requirements, the written English requirement (both courses), Precalculus Algebra, Statistics, and Ethics.
+A grade of "C" or higher is required for all Professional Component core requirements, the written English requirement (both courses), Precalculus Algebra, Statistics, Ethics, Information Literacy, the Cornerstone, and all General Education requirements.